 Wilson betrayed whatever was left of the original ideals of our government.
-The most typical story of the Woodrovian spirit as it permeated from the or the Woodrovian spirit as it permeated from the chief stench through the lesser crannies of adminis-tration is the tale of Van Dine, a long Hollander who had drifted into Chicago a bit before 1917, and had applied for American citizenship; he got a tax form, describing him as an alien, subject to certain im-posts, and he got called up for army service.
+The most typical story of the Woodrovian spirit as it permeated from the chief stench through the lesser crannies of administration is the tale of Van Dine, a long Hollander who had drifted into Chicago a bit before 1917, and had applied for American citizenship; he got a tax form, describing him as an alien, subject to certain imposts, and he got called up for army service.
 He said to the judge: "I am perfectly willing to serve in the army, but if I am citizen enough to serve in the army I've got a right not to be taxed as a foreigner."

-The judge (or jedge) leaned over his desk and whinnied: "Seay, yeng feller, deon't yew know thet in THIS KENTRY there ain't naowbody that'z got enny garr' DAMN rights whotsoever! " Is it a crisis IN the system, or is the system in crisis?
+The judge (or jedge) leaned over his desk and whinnied: "Seay, yeng feller, deon't yew know thet in THIS KENTRY there ain't naowbody that'z got enny garr' DAMN rights whotsoever!"

+Is it a crisis IN the system, or is the system in crisis?